fgirbal/segment-select-correct/README.md

 If you want to train models from the `Correct` step (Stage 3), then you must download the Swin transformer pre-trained weights.
 Follow steps 4. to do that.

-If you want to perform inference using our pre-trained models, you can download the pre-trained weights from running all stages.
-Follow steps 5. to do that.

 ### 1. (Stage 1) Download spaCy dictionary
 ```
 python -m spacy download en_core_web_md